Olathe Public Schools Sexual Harassment / Title IX

 - New evidence that was not reasonably available at the time that could affect the outcome; and/or

-The request to appeal shall be made in writing to the Title IX Coordinator within 20 days after the date of the written determination.
-Appeals shall be on the record and heard by an attorney, an independent hearing officer appointed by the board, or the board.
-The appeal decision-maker may not be the Title IX Coordinator, the Investigator, or the decision-maker from the original determination.
+The request to appeal shall be made in writing to the Title IX coordinator within 10 days after the date of the written determination.
+Appeals shall be review of the record by an attorney, an independent hearing officer appointed by the board, or the board.
+The appeal decision-maker may not be the Title IX coordinator, the investigator, or the decision-maker from the original determination.

 The appeal decision-maker will issue a written decision within 30 days after the appeal is filed.
 The appeal decision-maker will describe the result of the appeal and the rationale for the result.